dpi-tta-lessons/rails-active-storage/content.md

 ![](assets/bucket-with-uploaded-file.png)

-## Attach image in sample data
+## Attaching Images in Sample Data Task
-You can use the `faker` gem to generate avatar image urls.
-You'll need to download and attach them if you want to set an avatar in your `sample_data` rake task.
+You can use the `faker` gem to generate avatar image urls for your sample data: you'll  generate a url, download the data, then attach it to your record.

 ```ruby
 # library to open an http, https or ftp URL as though it were a file